snorkleboy/demo/README.md

 the time parameter is the number of milliseconds for the element to stay before its remove() is called, which should call next()
 #### cbScripts

-Lastly the ...cbScripts arguments will collect functions put at the end of the constructor and call them after build() has been run. and they are called with a referene to the DemoRunner so you can do something like
+Lastly the ...cbScripts arguments will collect functions put at the end of the constructor and call them after build() has been run. and they are called with a referene to the DemoRunner so you can do something like:
 ```
 export const stay = function (runner) {
-    runner.stay();
+    runner.stay(); // same as window.demo.stay()
 };
 ```
+note that some default function are bound to the window

 If you want to bind custom event handlers or have various actions happen after the element has been added a cbScript is the place to do it all together
   ```